 Pennsylvania is considered a retirement-friendly state because of its taxes.
 Residents don't have to pay taxes on retirement incomes, including IRAs, social security, 401(k)s, and pensions.
 Income tax is a flat 3.07 percent, and the state sales tax is 6 percent (grocery store-bought food, most clothing, pharmaceutical drugs, and heating oils are exempt).

 It's no surprise that Pittsburgh’s overall cost of living is lower than Philadelphia’s, but the difference may not be as much as you think.
-Bestplaces.net rates it as 87.5, compared to 101.2 for Philadelphia (based on their U.S. average of 100).
+According to Sperling's Best Places, Pittsburgh's cost of living is 12.5 percent lower than the national average, and Philadelphia is 1.2 percent higher than the national average.
 While the median price for a home in Pittsburgh is $143,400, it's $153,400 in Philadelphia.
 And as in all metropolitan areas, the further you go from the big city, the lower things tend to cost.